pmarques/silabs-firmware-builder/README.md

 This repository contains Dockerfiles and GitHub actions which build Silicon Labs firmware for Home Assistant Yellow, SkyConnect, ZB-GW04 v1.1, ZB-GW04 v1.2, and Sonoff ZBDongle-E.

+It is a fork of the [NabuCasa silabs firmware builder](https://github.com/NabuCasa/silabs-firmware-builder), all credits go to [NabuCasa](https://github.com/NabuCasa) and [agners](https://github.com/agners).
+I just extended their work for other hardware.

 It uses the Silicon Labs Gecko SDK and proprietary Silicon Labs tools such as the Silicon Labs Configurator (slc) and the Simplicity Commander standalone utility.